uwetom/media-production-worksheets/wk15-using-external-data/index.md

 In this session we're going to look at how to access external data from unity, where you might find it, and then how you might deploy it and use it in unity.

 ## Rest APIs
-Most external data is held in databases and can be accessed via a simple web link using ```https://...`` through designated entry points.
+Most external data is held in databases and can be accessed via a simple web link using ```https://...`` these custom links are called designated entry points.
 Sometimes you will need an account and passkey to access data other times the data will be open and unsecured.

 Usually documentation that accompanies the database and repository of data will explain how you can access it.